 But with twins, you can’t exactly tailor your days according to their needs.
 Trust me—I’ve tried.
 But coming up with a different schedule for each baby only meant that I was getting zero rest.
 Juggling separate sleep patterns makes it impossible to get any breaks.

 Instead, twin moms put their babies on the same schedule, one that works for both of them.
 You rely on the clock more so than on cues.
 You feed them at the same time.
 And when one baby wakes up earlier than the other, you put him back to sleep or play with him until his twin is ready as well.

 Find and stick to a routine that works for you and the twins and they’ll grow accustomed to a typical day.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-You may find yourself alone with the twins like I did.
-And head’s up: you won’t be able to carry both twins or hold them to sleep at the same time.
+More than ever, baby items like swings, wraps, pacifiers, and infant seats are a must with twins.
+For instance, at some point, you may find yourself alone with the twins like I did.
+And you can’t exactly carry both twins or hold them to sleep at the same time.

 Instead, use a swing like this.
-While you hold one baby, place the other one in the swing.
+While you hold one baby, you can place the other one in the swing.
 Baby wraps are also fantastic to keep your arms free.
 Again, while one baby is in the swing, the other is in the baby wrap.
-And keep the twins in separate rooms for their naps so they don’t wake each other up.
+And a double stroller will allow you to be out and about and have your arms free.

-And if they cry, it’s not the end of the world—they’re simply telling you they doesn’t like something.
-Make your way back home, or pick the crying baby (or babies) and soothe him.
+And if they cry, it’s not the end of the world—they’re simply telling you they don’t like something.
+Make your way back home or to the car, or pick up the crying baby (or babies) and soothe him.
 The more you face your challenges, the more confident you’ll feel in bringing them out.